TL;DR

 What is the best AI personal assistant in 2026?

 For most busy professionals, Argus is the best all-around AI personal assistant in 2026.
-It connects to email, calendar, and task tools out of the box, runs proactive daily briefings without configuration, and costs a fraction of enterprise automation tools like Zapier Central.
+It connects to email, calendar, and task tools out of the box, runs proactive daily briefings without configuration, now supports two-way voice calling (call Argus or have Argus call you), and costs a fraction of enterprise automation tools like Zapier Central.
 Power users with complex multi-step automation needs may prefer Lindy; researchers and writers may prefer Monica.

 What is the cheapest AI personal assistant?

 ChatGPT Plus is the cheapest at $20/mo but it is not really an assistant — it has no proactive routines and limited live integrations.
-Among true personal assistants, Argus is the most affordable, with a 7-day free trial and pricing well below Lindy, Martin, or Zapier Central.
+Among true personal assistants, Argus is the most affordable, with pricing well below Lindy, Martin, or Zapier Central.

 What is the easiest AI assistant to set up?